metonym/hash-static/README.md

 > Utility to hash static assets.

-`hash-static` provides an interface and CLI to minify and hash static assets using [htmlnano](https://github.com/posthtml/htmlnano) and [posthtml-hash](https://github.com/posthtml/posthtml-hash).
+`hash-static` provides a CLI to minify and hash static assets using [htmlnano](https://github.com/posthtml/htmlnano) and [posthtml-hash](https://github.com/posthtml/posthtml-hash).

 ## Install